-Whether it's a significant other, a family member, a friend, or an associate, healthy relationships take effort to maintain…and some more than others.
-Imagine having a confidential, expert-level relationship coach to call whenever you need assistance in navigating and improving your relationships.
-From communication challenges to differences in opinion to basic personality clashes, PPS' relationship coaching and interpersonal conflict management consultants can help.
+Whether it’s a business partner, a supervisor, a direct-report, or an associate, healthy work relationships take effort to maintain…and some more than others.
+Imagine having a confidential, expert-level relationship coach to call whenever you need assistance in navigating and improving your work relationships.
+From communication challenges to differences in opinion to basic personality clashes, PPS’ workplace relationship coaching and interpersonal conflict management consultants can help.

-Relationships are the absolute number one element that makes life worth living.
-If you're looking to improve your relationships, and therefore lead a more fulfilling life, contact PPS today.
+Healthy relationships are the absolute number one element that makes life worth living.
+If you’re looking to improve your workplace relationships, and therefore lead a more fulfilling life, contact PPS today.

 “As a team leader, I also benefit greatly from using Jeremy’s services to help me navigate the tricky waters of employee relations.
 Learning how to be an empathetic listener who knows how to hear what is being said so that I can actually solve the issue in a way that is productive, respectful and long-lasting isn’t taught at Business School.
 Jeremy gave me practical tools to manage conflict negotiation between myself and others in a way that has empowered me to become more successful in the work that I do.
 Without a doubt, my business has benefited from bringing Jeremy into the fold, and I say without any reservations I believe yours will, too.”